Skip to main content

 Savings accounts are a great tool to use to start saving money.
-They usually don't require large minimum deposit requirements, and they also pay interest.
-Like other common bank accounts, savings accounts are federally insured by the FDIC up to $250,000 per account, so your money is safe up to certain limits.
+They usually don't require large minimum deposit requirements.

-Unlike other interest-bearing accounts, such as CDs or money market accounts, savings accounts usually offer convenient and frequent access but interest-bearing accounts usually pay higher interest rates and are not designed to be highly transactional.
+Unlike other interest-bearing accounts, such as Certificates of Deposit (CDs) or money market accounts, savings accounts usually offer convenient and frequent access, but you should research which account best fits your needs.
 This makes savings accounts very accessible to those who want to start working towards fulfilling a savings goal.

 A savings account is a great place to keep your emergency fund savings that can cover emergency expenses.
 It's generally recommended to keep at least 3-6 months of living expenses in an emergency fund so that if you lose your job, there's a delay in receiving payment, or if you get into some sort of accident, you can still support yourself without needing to borrow money.